IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 (SCReAMv2), an update to SCReAM congestion control for media streams such as RTP
 {{RFC3550}}.
-While SCReAM was originally devised for WebRTC, SCReAM as well as SCReAMv2 can also be used for other applications where congestion control of different type of real-time streams, especially media streams is necessary.
-SCReAM is based on the self-clocking principle of TCP and uses estimates the forward queue delay in the same way as Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.
+While SCReAM was originally devised for WebRTC, SCReAM as well as SCReAMv2 can also be used for other applications where congestion control of different type of real-time streams, especially media streams, is necessary.
+SCReAM is based on the self-clocking principle of TCP and uses estimates of the forward queue delay in the same way as Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.

 SCReAMv2 is not entirely self-clocked as it augments self-clocking with pacing